Code of Conduct

 6. Trespassing.
 Students are not permitted in any school building, other than the one they regularly attend, without permission from the administrator in charge of the building.

-7. Computer/electronic communications misuse, including any unauthorized use of computers, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the District’s acceptable use policy.
+7. Computer/electronic communications misuse, including any unauthorized use of computers, social media and messaging applications, software, or internet/intranet account; accessing inappropriate websites; or any other violation of the district’s acceptable use policy.

-8. Destruction or negligence of district issued/owed computer devices.
-(This may result in paying for a repair/replacement of a device).
+8. Destruction or negligence of district issued/owed owned computer devices (This may result in paying for a repair/replacement of a device).

 B. Engage in conduct that is considered insubordinate.
 This includes refusal to follow directions and failure to be in the correct place at any given time.